Getting started on creating container instance from Azure container registry

 Note: Replace the

-variable with your Azure subscription id (Eg. xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx).
-If you are unsure of your subscription id, useGet-AzureRmSubscription
+$AZURE_SUBSCRIPTION_IDvariable with your Azure subscription id (Eg. xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx).
+If you are unsure of your subscription id, useGet-AzureRmSubscriptionto list all available Azure subscriptions.

 1